nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 * Search for the most recent x Consultations within the patient's record
      * The consumer system request the last x consultations
      * The provider system returns the last x consultations
-* Where a single filter is supplied by the consumer, it is applied as defined above.
+* Where a single filter is supplied by the consumer, it is applied as defined above
-* Where both filters are supplied by the consumer, all the Consultations that match either of the filters are returned.
+* Where both filters are supplied by the consumer, all the Consultations that match either of the filters are returned
-* If no filters are supplied by the consumer, all Consultations are returned.
+* If no filters are supplied by the consumer, all Consultations are returned

 #### Immunisations ####